 How To Make Bread In A Bread Maker.
 Delicious moist bread cooked at home in the bread maker machine.
-The easiest bread maker recipe you will ever find, and it will teach you everything you need to know about how to make bread in a bread maker.
+The easiest basic bread maker recipe you will ever find, and it will teach you everything you need to know about how to make bread in a bread maker.

 We had a bread maker machine many years ago.
 In the end it was sold and only used about twice.
 As I recall it was a wedding present when we got married in the beginning of 2003.